farzanahmad/test-automation-design-patterns/readme.md

 ***

-# ⌨️ Chapter 10: Keyword-Driven Testing
+# ⌨️ Pattern #9: Keyword-Driven Testing

 Tired of writing tests that are hard to read and even harder to change?
 Keyword-driven testing can help!
 The idea is to create reusable shortcuts that translate to actions in your tests.